lferrarotti74/github-workflows-templates/docs/MIGRATION_GUIDE.md

 > Replace `<your-image-name>` with your Docker image name.
 >
 > Pinning policy: Use a **commit SHA** for `@<commit-sha>` to comply with security scanners (e.g., SonarQube).
 Avoid floating refs like `@main` or version tags in production.

+> Security scan: When `enable_security_scan` is true, the workflow runs Trivy (table/json/SARIF), Grype (json), Syft SBOM (json), and OSV Scanner (json).
+Artifacts are uploaded as `security-reports`, and the final build summary includes CVE and secret counts.

 ## 6. Validate Workflow